 Taormina Amphitheatre (Teatro Greco Romano) in Sicily was initially built by the Greeks in the 3rd century BC before being rebuilt and enlarged by the Romans.
-While known as an amphitheatre, the site is actually an ancient theatre, not an arena of the type normally meant by the term.
-Today, as well as being a major draw for tourists to the city, the theatre is still used for concerts, plays and other event.
+While known as an amphitheatre, the site is actually an ancient theatre – not the gladiatorial arena of the type normally meant by the term.
+As well as being a major draw for tourists to the city, today the theatre continues to be used for concerts, plays and other events.

 Taormina Amphitheatre history

 The Ancient Greeks inhabited Sicily from 750 BC, establishing many significant settlements on the island to make use of Sicily’s fertile soil and advantageous trading location.
 Around the 3rd century BC at the time of Hiero II, the Greeks dug directly into the hard rock of Mount Taro to construct a theatre, removing around 100,00 cubic metres of rock.
 Large columns would have been hauled up the mountain by slaves to encircle the stage.

 The Greek theatre was designed to accommodate dramatic or musical performances and so included an orchestra at the lowest levels of the theatre and a large scene where actors or dancers would perform.
 The cavea, or auditorium steps and seats, were designed so all 5,400 spectators could hear wherever they sat.
 Taormina’s theatre became part of the natural landscape; the light and splendid Calabrian coastal scenery providing a natural backdrop to performances.

 After the Punic Wars the Romans annexed Sicily, forcing out the Carthaginians.
 While Sicily remained largely Greek culturally, the Roman settlers expanded the theatre and shifted its function to reflect Roman entertainment: gladiatorial games.
 The Romans expanded the orchestra, as well as adding columns, statues and covers.